Wednesday, September 20, 2023

 The most beautiful woman in town - Charles Bukowski

 I used to read Bukowski - translated into Italian - when I was a college student.
-Bukowski depicted a world of decadence, problems, poverty, alcohol addiction and free sex that could make the clean and standardized life in the province, at university, in the family, with ordinary people, among conventional ideas, a little less standardized.
+Bukowski depicted a world of decadence, problems, poverty, alcohol addiction and free sex that could make my neat and standardized life in the province, at university, in the family, with ordinary people, among conventional ideas, a little less standardized.
 It was a comparison term, a paradoxical mix of a threat to avoid and a goal to achieve.
 I found it so fascinating.
-I stopped reading it but I guess that it never left me.
-I’ve always tried to peek (in a safe way) at that dark side of modern and developed societies, at least to remind myself that the life I was living was a privilege and that good can be found also where we’re taught only the bad thrives.

 Thursday, June 22, 2023